CodeHostedHere/salary-tax-spend/README.md

  This is a short project to get acquainted with React and provide a frontend for the spring-boot project.
 This project displays the average salary for developers in each country, its tax and the cost of living to get an idea of quality of life as a dev in each company.

+ Some unit tests are present but they are not fully complete as it is a toy project.

 ![Opening Table](https://i.imgur.com/N4ZoiVy.png)

 The opening screen